-2 MR. MIKE ROBERTSON: I've been around the 3 Cheslatta people since I was a teenager.
-(Inaudible) (My 4 wife, I mean) my dad had a ranch in Grassy Plains.
-I heard 5 (hired) a lot of the men to tell my (inaudible) (cowboy for 6 him and put up hay).
-And ultimately I got acquainted with 7 a new Chief that was elected in 1981.

-I -- one -- just a short story, one Sunday 8 9 afternoon I went to the dump.
+MR. MIKE ROBERTSON: I've been around the 2 3 Cheslatta people since I was a teenager.
+(Inaudible) (My wife, I mean) my dad had a ranch in Grassy Plains.
+I heard 4 (hired) a lot of the men to tell my (inaudible) (cowboy for 5 6 him and put up hay).
+And ultimately I got acquainted with a new Chief that was elected in 1981.
+7 I -- one -- just a short story, one Sunday 8 9 afternoon I went to the dump.
 Back then (it was just an open-pit dump) I just making big dump.
 And I backed up 10 there.
 It was a Sunday afternoon and I -- to unload some 11 stuff.
 And I looked around and here's old maps, old 12 documents, old correspondence all to do with the Cheslatta 13 Carrier Nation.
 And I started picking it up and I -- it 14 was all about the flood and the dislocation of those 15 people.
-So I gathered it all up and I knew that Albert 16 George (ph) had been elected Chief the day before.
-As it 17 18 turned out, the old Chief, he just took all this stuff and 19 threw it in the dump.
+So I gathered it all up and I knew that Albert 16 turned out, the old Chief, he just took all this stuff and

-20 So anyway, I went back and gave all this 21 stuff to Albert and he started telling me the story of the 22 eviction.
-And to make a long story short, he asked me to 23 help him and I've been with him ever since.
+So anyway, I went back and gave all this stuff to Albert and he started telling me the story of the eviction.
+And to make a long story short, he asked me to help him and I've been with him ever since.